-On the basis of these empirical findings it is concluded that strong formal and informal institutions are necessary for happiness and wellbeing.
-Without strong formal and informal institutions wellbeing via conventional method is possible but not sufficient for holistic and comprehensive improvement in satisfaction and wellbeing.
+On the basis of these empirical findings it is concluded that strong formal and informal institutions are necessary for happiness and well-being.
+Without strong formal and informal institutions well-being via conventional method is possible but not sufficient for holistic and comprehensive improvement in satisfaction and well-being.
 So it is highly recommended that:

-- 1. Government should built and maintain strong formal institution because with these weak formal institutions we cannot make our people happy. - 2.
-Implication of the positive relationship of trust on informal institution and wellbeing for government policies is to promote job opportunities at local level so that labor mobility is discouraged as labor mobility weakening friends and family networking.
-Non-governmental organizations should be work for increasing social connections among family members, relatives and friends because we can see that in western countries family and relatives connections are going to end and despite the increase in per capita income wellbeing of individual is at low level.
+- 1. Government should build and maintain strong formal institutions because with the weak formal institutions we cannot make our people happy. - 2.
+Implication of the positive relationship of trust on informal institutions and well-being for government policies is to promote job opportunities at local level so that labor mobility is discouraged as labor mobility weakens friends and family networking.
+Non-governmental organizations should work for increasing social connections among family members, relatives and friends because we can see that in western countries family and relatives connections are going to end and despite the increase in per capita income well-being of individual is at low level.